 Revelstoke is a noted winter sports centre, and the slopes of Mount Revelstoke, under heavy falls of powder snow, provide unexcelled opportunities for downhill skiing.
-Several world's ski-jumping records, both amateur and professional, have been established on the Revelstoke hill.
+Several world's ski-jumping records, both amateur and professional, have been established on the Nels Nelsen hill.
+The ski-jump on this hill was rebuilt by the National Parks Branch in 1948.
 A downhill course and a slalom hill, which have been laid out on the southern slopes of the mountain, are extensively used in winter.

 Accommodation in the park is provided by Heather Lodge, a small chalet located at the summit near the end of the road.
-It has accommodation for about 20 persons, and is open during the summer season.
+It has accommodation for about 14 persons, and is open during the summer season.
 Near the summit, in a grove of evergreens on the shores of Balsam Lake, a public camp-ground, complete with camp-stoves and shelters, is also available to visitors.
 Good hotel and bungalow cabin accommodation may be obtained in Revelstoke.

-The administration of Mount Revelstoke National Park is carried out by a superintendent whose office is located in Field, headquarters of Yoho National Park.
+The administration of Mount Revelstoke National Park is carried out by a superintendent whose office is located in Field, head-quarters of Yoho National Park.
 A park officer, who resides in Revelstoke, visits the park daily and will furnish information on request.
 Information concerning the park also may be obtained at Revelstoke Information Bureau.

-Revelstoke is on the main transcontinental line of the Canadian Pacific Railway which provides a daily service east and west.
+Revelstoke is on the main transcontinental line of the Canadian Pacific Railway, which provides a daily service east and west.
 Revelstoke is also situated on Provincial Highway No. 1, which forms part of the Trans-Canada Highway from Vancouver to Banff and points east.
 An approach from the south by highway may also be made via Nelson, Nakusp, and Arrowhead, with the aid of the Arrow Lakes ferry service.